FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 ### animate

 The `animate` prop specifies props for [VictoryAnimation] and [VictoryTransition] to use.
 The animate prop may be used to specify the duration, delay and easing of an animation as well as the behavior of `onEnter` and `onExit` and `onLoad` transitions.
-Each Victory component defines its own default transitions, be these may be modified, or overwritten with the `animate` prop.
+Each Victory component defines its own default transitions, be these may be modified, or overridden with the `animate` prop.

 *examples:* `animate={{duration: 2000, onLoad: {duration: 1000}, onEnter: {duration: 500, before: () => ({y: 0})})}`

 ### events

 The `events` prop takes an array of event objects.
 Event objects are composed of a `target`, an `eventKey`, and `eventHandlers`.
 Targets may be any valid style namespace for a given component, so "data" and "labels" are valid targets for this component. `eventKey` may be given as a single value, or as an array of values to specify individual targets.
 If `eventKey` is not specified, the given `eventHandlers` will be attached to all elements of the specified `target` type.
-The `eventHandlers` object should be given as an object whose keys are standard event names (i.e. `onClick`) and whose values are event callbacks.
+The `eventHandlers` object should be given as an object whose keys are standard event names (_e.g.,_ `onClick`) and whose values are event callbacks.
 The return value of an event handler is used to modify elemnts.
 The return value should be given as an object or an array of objects with optional `target` and `eventKey` keys for specifying the element(s) to be modified, and a `mutation` key whose value is a function.
 The `target` and `eventKey` keys will default to those corresponding to the element the event handler was attached to.
-The `mutation` function will be called with the calculated props for each element that should be modified (i.e. a specific label), and the object returned from the mutation function will override the props of that element via object assignment.
+The `mutation` function will be called with the calculated props for each element that should be modified (_e.g.,_ a specific label), and the object returned from the mutation function will override the props of that element via object assignment.

 *examples:*
 ```jsx